 Fire alarm systems and extinguishers are placed in the hall solely for your protection.
 It is against regulations to use them for any other purpose.
-If the person(s) that discharges a fire extinguisher is identified, the cost will be assessed for recharging the extinguisher.
+If the person(s) that discharges a fire extinguisher is identified, they will be responsible for the cost of recharging the extinguisher.
 Costs may also be assessed for cleanup charge.
 Violators will be subject to disciplinary action.

-If a false fire alarm, either fire or another type of emergency alarm is given maliciously, the person responsible, if known, will be prosecuted to the full extent of the law and dismissed from the residence halls.
-(This a Class A misdemeanor which is punishable by a \$2,500.00 fine and/or 1 year in jail.)
+If a false alarm, either fire or another type of emergency alarm is given maliciously, the person responsible, if known, will be prosecuted to the full extent of the law and dismissed from the residence halls.
+(This is a Class A misdemeanor which is punishable by a \$2,500.00 fine and/or 1 year in jail.)